 How Does it Work?

-UBA works by establishing benchmarks for normal human behavior and simultaneously alerting the IT team when a user deviates from predefined rules.
+User behavior analytics(UBA) works by establishing benchmarks for normal human behavior and simultaneously alerting the IT team when a user deviates from predefined rules.

 For example- if a user attempts to sign in at unusual hours at 3 AM, the UBA would flag that behavior and halt access immediately or alert IT admins to prevent a serious breach.